finance-quote/finance-quote/README.md

     my $q = Finance::Quote->new('IEXCloud', 'iexcloud' => {API_KEY => '...'});
     my $q = Finance::Quote->new(currency_rates => {order => ['ECB', 'Fixer'], 'fixer' => {API_KEY => '...'}});

+Finance::Quote modules access a wide range of sources to provide quotes.
+A module provides one or more methods to fetch quotes.
+One method is usually the name of the module in lower case.
+Other methods, if provided, are descriptive names, such as 'canada', 'nasdaq', or 'nyse'.

-A Finance::Quote object uses one or more methods to fetch quotes for securities. `new` constructs a Finance::Quote object and enables the caller to load only specific methods, set parameters that control the behavior of the fetch method, and pass method-specific parameters to the corresponding method.
+A Finance::Quote object uses one or more methods to fetch quotes for securities.

+`new` constructs a Finance::Quote object and enables the caller to load only specific modules, set parameters that control the behavior of the fetch method, and pass method specific parameters.

 - `timeout =` T> sets the web request timeout to `T` seconds
-- `failover =` B> where `B` is a boolean value indicating if failover is acceptable
+- `failover =` B> where `B` is a boolean value indicating if failover in fetch is permitted
 - `fetch_currency =` C> sets the desired currency code to `C` for fetch results
 - `currency_rates =` H> configures the order currency rate modules are consulted for exchange rates and currency rate module options
 - `required_labels =` A> sets the required labels for fetch results to array `A`
-- `<Module-name`> as a string is the name of a specific Finance::Quote::Module to load
+- `<ModuleName`> as a string is the name of a specific Finance::Quote::Module to load
-- `<method-name` => H> passes hash `H` to the method-name constructor
+- `<methodname` => H> passes hash `H` to methodname during fetch to configure the method

 With no arguments, `new` creates a Finance::Quote object with the default methods.
 If the environment variable FQ\_LOAD\_QUOTELET is set, then the